pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "DataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export abstract class DataItem {
+export abstract class DataItem extends CorrectnessBadness {
     constructor(definition: DataDefinition);
     // (undocumented)
     activate(): void;